A Peaceman-Rachford Splitting Method for the Protein Side-Chain Positioning Problem: Numerical Experiments with Real-World Data

 \item {\bf iter}: number of iterations used by \rPRSM with tolerance $\epsilon = 10^{-10}$; \item {\bf time(sec)}: CPU time (in seconds) used by \rPRSMp. \end{enumerate}

 \paragraph{Discussion}

-We observe from the last two columns of Table \ref{table:PDBinstance1} that all 35 instances are solved within a reasonable amount of time.
-The column \textbf{rel.gap} illustrates the relative gaps of the instances and we observe that these gaps are essentially 0.
+We observe from the last two columns of \Cref{table:proteinRepresentative} that many instances are solved within good relative gaps.
+In fact, most of the instances display relative gaps that are essentially~$0$.
+We recall from \eqref{eq:nearest_sol_LP} that we obtain the upper bounds via finding feasible solutions to (\IQPp).
 We recall from \Cref{sec:Upper_Bound} that we obtain the upper bounds via finding feasible solutions to (\IQPp).
 That we have the relative gap essentially $0$ grants us the attainment of the \emph{globally optimal} solutions to the \SCP problem.
-Approaches involving heuristic algorithms do not provide a natural means of certifying optimality, relying solely on a comparison of the rotameric solution with native $\chi_1$ and $\chi_2$ angles from the PDB while ignoring optimality of the discretized solution.
-Here, we highlight that we provide not only the globally optimal solutions but also a way to certify their optimality.
+Approaches involving heuristic algorithms do not provide a natural means of certifying optimality, relying solely on a comparison of the rotameric solution with naive $\chi_1$ and $\chi_2$ angles from the PDB while ignoring optimality of the discretized solution.
+We highlight that we provide not only the globally optimal solutions but also a way to certify their optimality.

-During the course of the energy matrix computation presented in \Cref{sec:Data}, we typically observe some very large elements in $E$.
-These large values (generally more than 10 digits) stem from collisions of pairs of distinct rotamers.
-Intuitively, a reasonable conformation should not include rotamers that yield very large energy values.
-In general, having very large values in data is prone to numerical instabilities.
-However, this ill-posed data does not take place as a problem in our implementation.
-Recall that we solve the $Y$-subproblem \eqref{Y_update_complete_sqaure} as follows: